 If you're running a bustling design studio and need to make sure that everybody has the benefit of fast internet, then it makes sense to splash out on Sky's fastest Fibre Max plan.
-It guarantees speeds of at least 55Mb, which should cope easily with lots of people using the broadband at once.
-You can get super-fast broadband cheaper, but not with that all-important guarantee.
-Sky is throwing in a £50 prepaid Mastercard to sweeten the deal at the moment, so the Total cost over 18 months is £801.77
+The price has dropped by over a tenner a month to a very attractive £30 per month, which is amazing considering it should cope easily with lots of people using the broadband at once.
+Plus, Sky is throwing in a £50 prepaid Mastercard to sweeten the deal at the moment.
+Total cost over 18 months is £599.95

 Best value cheap broadband-only deal:

-If money's tight and you just need bog standard ADSL internet (or you can't get fibre where you are), then Plusnet is well worth a look.
-The monthly bills come in a penny shy of £20 and you don't have to pay any activation or set-up costs.
-And to really try to get you on board, Plusnet is giving £50 cashback as well, so the Total cost over 12 months is £189.88
+If money's tight and you just need bog standard ADSL internet (or you can't get fibre where you are), then TalkTalk is your best option right now.
+The monthly bills come well shy of £20 and you don't have to pay any activation or set-up costs.
+There's no free gifts or cashback incentives, but TalkTalk does guarantee that super low monthly rate for the entire year - so no unexpected hikes six months in.
+Total cost over 12 months is £227.40

 Best broadband and phone package deal: